Rules & Procedures

 This section of the Oral Examination will be administered in eight sessions during a four-hour period.
 Each session will last 25 minutes.
 The eight sessions will consist of topic groupings as follows:

-1. Oral Diagnosis/Oral Medicine/Oral Pathology
+f.
+Oral Medicine/Oral Pathology

 Results of the Oral Examination will be sent within six weeks of its administration.
 Results of the examinations are confidential and will not be released to anyone other than the candidate, without written consent of the candidate.
 Examination results cannot be released over the phone, fax, or by e-mail.